 SO….What have I done so far that HAS worked in this war?

 Trying to build a Taj Mahal-sized greenhouse is currently in the works.
-I wish we could build a normal sized greenhouse, but a plant mansion is what was requested so that is what we are doing.
 This will provide protection for our future.
 But for the now, we have to grow our garden for food.

 Temporary success has been found by staking mini-fortress teepees around the new, vulnerable green growth to prevent bigger predators such as birds and chipmunks.